-Currently, there is a sowed area of 170 hectares, of a project that will reach approximately 200 cultivated hectares by 2022.
+Currently, there is a sowed area about of 170 hectares, of a project that will reach approximately 200 cultivated hectares by 2022.
 The plant achieves its maximum production at approximately 7 years, with two crops per year, and an expected useful life of 25 years.
 The Group's Management established that the project has not reached its optimum level of operation and fine-tuning, with which, in December 2017, the Company applied the amendment to IAS 41 Agriculture and IAS 16 Property, plant and equipment, which gives the production plants the treatment of property, plant and equipment; as part of this change in accounting policies, was transferred to Property, Plant and Equipment, corresponding to the historical costs of the plantations, at the time of reclassification.
-See Note 3.4 for information of changes in accounting policies.

-As of March 31, 2018, there was collateral of property, plant and equipment, of \$151,088 (December 2017: \$178,910), to cover financial obligations or credit quotas.
+As of June 30, 2018, there was collateral of property, plant and equipment, of \$150.863 (December 2017: \$178,910), to cover financial obligations or credit quotas.

-Note 11.
+Note 12.
 GOODWILL